JamanMinhaj/blog_preview_card/README.md

 ## Project Name: Social Media Links Card

-**About Project**: This is a card-based design where you can add almost all social media links that you are using.
+**About Project**: This is a card-based design where you can post your thoughts.

 ### Tools I have used